-The robust optimality of simple mechanisms in complex environments has also been established in Carroll (2015, 2017); Brooks and Du (2021); Hartline et al. (2020); Guo and Shmaya (2023); etc. The main intuition in that line of work is that simple mechanisms are robustly optimal when the principal is ambiguity averse and is not fully aware of the environment.
-Our robustness result shows that, for auctions with non-linear utilities, the simple mechanism of marginal revenue maximization is robustly optimal.
-In addition, our approximation results complement that line of work by showing that the principal may still wish to adopt simple mechanisms in practice since their performances are close to optimal.
-See Hartline and Lucier (2015) for a more detailed discussion on the benefits of adopting simple approximation mechanisms.
+The optimality of simple mechanisms in complex environments has also been established in Carroll (2015, 2017); Brooks and Du (2021) and etc. The main intuition in that line of work is that simple mechanisms are robustly optimal when the principal is ambiguity averse and is not fully aware of the environment.
+In contrast, there is no ambiguity for the principal in our model, and the optimal mechanisms can take complex forms.
+However, the principal may still wish to adopt simple mechanisms in practice since their performances are close to optimal, and we also get robustness, e.g., to collusion with price posting.
+See Hartline and Lucier (2015) for more discussions on the benefits of adopting simple mechanisms.